bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-17.md

 - [ ] Building Blocks 2 - All Together 4
 - [ ] Building Blocks 2 - No Labels 2
 ### In Progress
-- [ ] Update patron token powers (Demeter) to also use floating labels properly (gain souls/life etc)
+- [ ] Update patron token passives to use floating labels.
-	- [ ] also passives.. search on passives
+- [ ] Add floating label at start of round for life regen.
+I guess it can just appear in the middle of the board.
+- [ ] Update heal_life function so that Demeter patron token properly creates a life healed label when it triggered.
+This involves adding an optional parameter to "passive_triggered" containing a string which is either blank or a label to be created.
+All places where we connect to passive_triggered need to be updated with a default paramter of "".
 - [ ] During payoff, add a label including a sum of life lost/souls earned under those piles.
 This label should update as payoffs occur.
 ### Done
 - [x] Extend and improve Thunderstorm sound.